 In New Zealand, donors are expected to be available for the donor children, or their families, if they need information.
 The Human Assisted Reproductive Technology Act (HART Act) 2004 created a central register of offspring and their donors.
 At 18 years of age (or younger in special circumstances) the offspring can access details of their donor if they wish, and should be able to locate them.
-Clinics suggest counselling support for the offspring and their donors to help make the meeting successful.
+Clinics suggest some counselling support for the offspring and their donors to help make the meeting successful.
+Parents of donor children can obtain the donor's identity any time once a child is born.